“We oppose oil drilling in the unique and irreplaceable Apalachicola River Basin.”

 Riverside Oil Drilling: Fast Facts

-1. This is moving quickly: On April 26, 2024, DEP quietly issued a “notice of intent” stating that they planned to give a drilling permit to Clearwater Land & Minerals.
+This is moving quickly: On April 26, 2024, DEP quietly issued a “notice of intent” stating that they planned to give a drilling permit to Clearwater Land & Minerals.
 Apalachicola Riverkeeper rapidly filed a legal challenge.
 Learn more about the legal case against drilling at apalachicolariverkeeper.org.
-DEP continues to accept public input.

 A shared vision

-When we protect natural resources, we are investing in local businesses that help our coastal economies thrive and support our quality of life.
+When we protect our resources, we invest in local businesses that help our coastal economies thrive and support our quality of life.
 We envision a Forgotten Coast where our jobs, culture, and environmental treasures are sustained.
-When industries and businesses work in tandem with our natural resources, we preserve public health, protect iconic wildlife, and gain sources of sustainable income.
-It is our responsibility to conserve the Apalachicola River Basin—and all the blessings that flow from it—now and for future generations.
+When industries and businesses work in tandem, we preserve public health, protect iconic wildlife, and gain sources of sustainable income.
+It’s our responsibility to conserve the Apalachicola River Basin—and all the blessings that flow from it—now and for future generations.